Skip to main content

 In human cells, telomeres contain 300-8000 repeats of a simple TTAGGG sequence.
 The repetitive TTAGGG sequences in telomeric DNA can form unique higher-order structures called quadruplexes.
 Figure \(\PageIndex{19}\) shows an interactive iCn3D model of parallel quadruplexes from human telomeric DNA (1KF1).
 The structure contains a single DNA strand (5'-AGGGTTAGGGTTAGGGTTAGGG-3') which contains four TTAGGG repeats.

-NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{19}\): A buried phenylalanine in low molecular weight protein tyrosyl phosphatase (1xww) (Copyright; author via source).
+Two right-pointing arrows on a blue background, indicating direction or progression.
+Figure \(\PageIndex{19}\): A buried phenylalanine in low molecular weight protein tyrosyl phosphatase (1xww) (Copyright; author via source).

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...y5joFHDgWJQsQ6

-Rotate the model to see 3 parallel layers of quadruplexes.
-In each layer, 4 noncontiguous guanine bases interact with a K+ ion.
+Rotate the model to see three parallel layers of quadruplexes.
+In each layer, four noncontiguous guanine bases interact with a K+ ion.
 Hover over the guanine bases in one layer and you will find that one layer consists of guanines 4, 10, 16, and 22, which derive from the last G in each of the repeats in the sequence of the oligomer used (5'-AGGGTTAGGGTTAGGGTTAGGG-3').
 These quadruplexes certainly serve as recognition sites and binding sites for telomerase proteins.
 The guanine-rich telomere sequences, which can form quadruples, may also function to stabilize chromosome ends.

-Telomeres can be restored by the enzyme telomerase, which extends the length of telomeres (Figure 24.3.10).
+Telomeres can be restored by the enzyme telomerase, which extends their length (Figure 24.3.10).
 Telomerase activity is found in cells that undergo regular division, such as stem cells and lymphocytes of the immune system.
 Telomeres can also be extended through the Alternative Lengthening of Telomeres (ALT) pathway.
 In this case, rather than being extended, telomeres are switched between chromosomes by homologous recombination.
 As a result of the telomere swap, one set of daughter cells will have shorter telomeres, and the other set will have longer telomeres.

-In addition to these stacked structures, telomeres also form large loop structures called telomere loops or T-loops.
+In addition to these stacked structures, telomeres form large loops called telomere loops or T-loops.
 Here, the single-stranded DNA curls around in a long circle stabilized by telomere-binding proteins.
 At the very end of the T-loop, the single-stranded telomere DNA is held onto a region of double-stranded DNA by the telomere strand, disrupting the double-helical DNA and base pairing to one of the two strands.
 This triple-stranded structure is known as a displacement loop, or D-loop.

 Summary